MAlexVR/docker_ims/README.md

-# docker_open5gs
+# docker_ims
-Docker files to build and run open5gs in a docker
+Docker files to build and run kamailio IMS in a docker

 ## Tested Setup